rafelafrance/digi_leap_old/README.md

 We find labels with a custom trained YOLOv7 model (https://github.com/WongKinYiu/yolov7).

-- Labels that the model classified as typewritten are outlined in orange
+- Labels that the model classified as typewritten are outlined in orange.
 - All other identified labels are outlined in teal.

 ## OCR Labels